Making an accurate house repair estimate for a house flip is very important. Choosing which house to flip is a big decision and not necessarily easy.

 The more time you own a property before the re-sale, the higher your expenses like taxes, insurance, utilities, and maintenance become.
 The faster you get a rehab finished, the bigger your profit on the house sale will be.
 Nevertheless, you can’t control everything so be prepared for your investment and carrying costs to change.

-To keep your materials costs from escalating, try to buy most your materials in advance of the rehab project.
+To keep your materials costs from escalating, try to buy most of your materials in advance of the rehab project.
 Make sure that everything bought is refundable to protect from over-buying materials.

 Title problems can also keep the home sale from closing and increase your carrying costs.